 How Will Divorce Affect My Taxes in Wisconsin?

-Tax reform was all over the news right now, in part due to the fact that the recent Tax Cuts and Jobs Act had a significant impact on what happens to people’s taxes when they are getting a divorce in Wisconsin.
-To learn more about how your taxes could be influenced by your divorce, continue reading.
+Tax reform is an important topic in the news currently, in part due to the fact that the recent Tax Cuts and Jobs Act have a significant impact on what happens to people’s taxes when they are getting a divorce in Wisconsin.

 Common Wisconsin Tax Deductions and Exemptions